Park Jung-hoon (cinematographer): A career as director of photography

-After building a career as a member of cinematographer teams for various works, Park made his debut as director of photography in the second work of director Kim Hee-jung, “Green Grape Candy: A Promise 17 Years Ago” in 2011.
+After building a career as a member of cinematographer teams for various works, Park made his debut as director of photography in the second work of director Kim Hee-jung, "Green Grape Candy: A Promise 17 Years Ago" in 2011.
 The movie was a project to commemorate the 10th anniversary of the residence at the Cannes Film Festival.
 The movie also won an award at the 13th Seoul International Women's Film Festival in 2011.

 In the following year, Park worked as director of photography in two low-budget movies: Chubby Revolution (2012) directed by Min Doo-sik and Norigae (2012) directed by Choi Seung-ho.

 He worked as director of photography on Mizo (2013) and Snowpath (2015).

 In 2017, Park gained international recognition with his first commercial feature film, The Villainess (악녀).
 This South Korean action thriller was directed by Jung Byung-gil and stars Kim Ok-vin.
 The film had its world premiere at the 70th Cannes Film Festival in May 2017, where it received a four-minute standing ovation He won four awards as Director of Photography for this movie.

 Debut as director

-Vistari, Himalaya was Park’s first feature-length film.
+Vistari, Himalaya was Park's first feature-length film.
 The documentary movie was screened at the 2016 Jeonju International Festival.
-The movie tells the story about four musicians’ trip to Nepal, people they met there, their experiences and challenges they faced, and the small but precious realizations they made.
+The movie tells the story about four musicians' trip to Nepal, people they met there, their experiences and challenges they faced, and the small but precious realizations they made.

-Ventured into tetevision
+Ventured into small screen

-In 2021 Park wascurrently developing his first foray into television.
+In 2021 Park was currently developing his first foray into television.
 He joined director Yoo Je-won in remake project of 2004 South Korean film Mr. Handy, Mr. Hong.
 Hometown Cha-Cha-Cha was a romance drama starring Shin Min-a, Kim Seon-ho and Lee Sang-yi.
 The 16-episode drama aired on tvN from August 28 to October 17, 2021.
 As a simulcast Netflix Original, it was also available for streaming on Netflix.

+Other activities

+In the 48th Seoul Independent Film Festival of 2022, Park and cinematographers Lee Seon-yeong were selected as judges for the CGK Cinematography Award category.
+This award recognizes outstanding cinematographers who took part in the screenings of both the short film competition and the feature film competition.
+The CGK Cinematography Award is a recently established category that was introduced last year and, in 2022, received support from the Korean Cinematographers Guild.

+In July 2025, Park was appointed as Cinematography Mentors of The CHANEL X BIFF ASIAN FILM ACADEMY, with director Kim Jee-woon as dean and Mattie Do named Directing Mentor.
+The 2025 academy received a record 625 applications from 40 countries, showing the highest national diversity since its 2005 inception.
+Applications and selections from female filmmakers, alongside interest from Pakistan and China, also significantly increased from the previous year.
+Participants will undergo a 20-day intensive training and mentoring program from September 7 to 26, producing eight short films set to premiere at the 30th Busan International Film Festival.